History of Amherst County

 The Kearfott-Wood House

 The Amherst County Museum & Historical Society is now located in the Kearfott-Wood House on South Main Street in Amherst Virginia.
 This building is a Georgian Revival or American Four Square style house built in 1907.
-It was built by a local pharmacist, Dr. Kearfott.
-He had his business at the same location as the present-day Amherst Pharmacy on Main Street.
+It was built by a local pharmacist, Dr. Joseph Kearfott, who had his business at the same location as the present-day Amherst Pharmacy on Main Street.
 Dr. Kearfott and his family lived in the house until 1920.

-Mr. Wade Wood purchased the property in 1922.
-He owned a grocery store in Amherst for 60 years.
+Mr. Wade Wood, who owned a grocery store in Amherst for 60 years, purchased the property in 1922.
 Mr. Wood's two daughters grew up here and the house was the scene of many activities including Sunday afternoon croquet matches.
-After Mr. Wood passed away in 1960, his wife, Molly, sold the property to Farmers & Merchants Bank.
-She lived in the house until her death in 1977.
-The house was then used for storage by the bank until the museum purchased the property in 1988.
+After Mr. Wood passed away in 1960, his wife, Molly, sold the property to Farmers & Merchants Bank, reserving life estate.
+The house was unoccupied from 1967 - 1977 and was used for storage by the bank until the museum purchased the property in 1988.

 The museum moved into its new home in 1992.
-Two rooms offer changing exhibits on the history of Amherst County.
-Amherst County Pathways, our exhibit on the history of Amherst County is a permanent fixture at the Museum.
-On the second floor there is a reference library filled with material on the history of Virginia, local history and genealogical files that may be used for research purposes.
+It currently contain four rooms on the first floor that are open to the public.
+Two of the rooms offer changing exhibits on the history and local culture of Amherst County.
+Another room contains Amherst County Pathways, our exhibit on the history of Amherst County and is a permanent fixture at the Museum.
+The fourth room is our research and genealogy library filled with material on the history of Virginia, local history and family information that may be used for research purposes.

 The Tyler Log School